umitresearchlab/strong-coupling-core/README.md

 3. Constrain two connectors by creating instances of sc::Constraint.
 4. Add slaves, connectors, constraints to the solver (sc::Solver).
 5. For each time step in your stepping loop:
-    1. Set positions and velocities of the connectors.
+    1. Set position, quaternion, velocity and angular velocity of the connectors.
+    2. Set future velocity and angular velocity of the connectors (you get this by stepping your system one time step forward).
-    2. Set the jacobian for each equation in the system (each sc::Constraint contains at least one sc::Equation).
-The Jacobian can be imagined as the connector inertia in all directions.
+    3. Set the jacobian for each equation in the system (each sc::Constraint contains at least one sc::Equation).
+The Jacobian can be imagined as the connector inertia in the constraint directions.
-    3. Solve the system (sc::Solver::solve()).
+    4. Solve the system (sc::Solver::solve()).
-    4. Get resulting constraint force from the connectors.
-Apply these forces to your co-simulation slaves, step, and then go to 5.
+    5. Get resulting constraint force and torque from the connectors.
+Apply these forces to your co-simulation slaves and then do a final step.

-Sample code can be found in test/Slave.cpp
+Sample code can be found in test/rigid.cpp

 # Install